Jezidmar/Wake_word_detector/res2net_paper_implementation/README.md

 After the model is trained, we can convert it into onnx or tflite format suitable for edge device.
 Find .ipynb script for converting in /models folder.

 For benchmarking performance, I devised 2 testing sets:

-  -test_clean -  1155 samples generated with high SNR(>10) using VCTK dataset voices.
+  - test_clean -  1155 samples generated with high SNR(>10) using VCTK dataset voices.
 There are no real samples.
 This should be added in future.
-  -test_other -  2126 noisier samples.
+  - test_other -  2126 noisier samples.
 I used background noise mixing methods.

 Complete list of used datasets:
   - Librispeech-test-clean(background speech augmentation)